Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 API constructs outside the limited API if you would like to do that, although these uses will need to be removed once the free-threaded build gains support for compiling with the limited API.

+# Dependencies that don't support free-threading

+If one of your build or runtime dependencies do not support free-threading, (e.g. CFFI currently doesn't), you might be able to switch to a fork.
+Find more details in [our guidance for handling dependencies that don't support free-threading](dependencies.md).